 No: If you have a new injury, we will need to see you in person to safely evaluate your condition.
 If you have just had surgery, we need to see you to check your wound and remove your sutures.
 We may need to have an x-ray to monitor proper healing of your injury.
 Your doctor will work with you to determine if you need an in-person appointment.

-What do if I I do have a new injury or new problem?
+What if I do have a new injury or new problem?

 Of course, if you believe that you have a medical emergency, you should call 911 or proceed immediately to the nearest Emergency Room.
 Fortunately, most orthopedic-related conditions can be dealt with in an office environment.
 We have a doctor on-call 24 hours a day, 7 days a week so please call us and tell us what happened.
 We are here to serve our community and will make sure you get the help you need.